In the recent past, NASA sent astronaut Scott Kelly into space for a study named the One-Year Mission.

 Some of the effects of spending a long duration in space were found to be a change in chromosomes and a change in the gut health of astronaut Kelly.

-Studies of telomeres, the caps on the ends of their chromosomes, showed that during spaceflight Scott’s telomeres grew to be longer than his brother’s.
+Studies of telomeres, the caps on the ends of their chromosomes, showed that during spaceflight Scott’s telomeres grew a little longer than his brother’s.
 After some time back on Earth, Scott's telomeres became short again.
 What are telomeres?
-Read our article HERE.
+Read our earlier article HERE.

 Scientists also found changes in Scott's gut microbiome.
-Microbiome consists of the microbe species that live inside our gastrointestinal tracts -- commonly known as digestive tract and made up of stomach and intestines.
+Microbiome refers to the microbe species that live inside our gastrointestinal tracts -- commonly known as digestive tract and made up of stomach and intestines.
 The microbes (good bacteria) that live in our guts help digest food.
 When the balance between good and bad bacteria changes, we fall sick or develop gas, bloating or diarrhea.

-Scientists studying Scott Kelly found a distinct shift in the balance between the Firmicutes and Bacteroidetes, which are the two major groups of bacteria.
+Scientists studying Scott Kelly found a distinct shift in the balance between the Firmicutes and Bacteroidetes, the two major groups of bacteria.
 Researchers have yet to find which of the two bacteria had a higher concentration.
 Once Scott Kelly returned to Earth, his microbial balance went back to normal.
 Could it have been due to space food or changes in gravity?
 More questions remain to be answered.

 How Gravity Influences Human Body

-Some of the known effects of space travel on human bodies are bone loss and muscle weakness.
+Some of the better-known effects of space travel on human bodies are bone loss and muscle weakness.
 The blood flow throughout the body is affected as well, weakening the cardiovascular system.
 Living for a long time in space causes loss of bone minerals which also increases the risk of kidney stones.
-So it is important for astronauts to do intense exercises and keep themselves physically active - this will also maintain a healthy cardiovascular function.
+So it is important for astronauts to do intense exercises and keep themselves physically active, which also maintain a healthy cardiovascular function.

 One of the biggest risks of space travel has no relation to gravity.
 Exposure to space radiation is a major concern and the effects of it have not been fully studied and understood.
 But it will be a major factor in determining the duration of time astronauts spend in space.